A service system with packing constraints: Greedy randomized algorithm achieving sublinear in scale optimality gap: Proof of Theorem

 We start with a comment about the probability space constructions.
 The construction that we will use in this section does {\em not} have to be same as those used in Subsection~\ref{sec-lyap-drift} or Appendices~\ref{proof-property-1}-\ref{proof-property-2}.
 The probability spaces used in different parts of the paper can be different, as long as we use them to obtain statements in the form of probability estimates, which is the case here.
 Obviously, the probability estimates are valid regardless of the probability space construction used to derive them.

 Let the constants $\veps>0$, $\eta > 0$ and $c>0$ be those chosen above in Section~\ref{sec-lyap-drift}.
 More specifically, $\veps > 0$ satisfies conditions \eqn{eq-veps-veps2} and \eqn{eq-veps2}, $\eta \in (0, 1/4)$, and $c>0$ is such that Lemma \ref{lem-p2} holds.
+Fix $C' >0$.
+(The exact choice of $C'$ will be specified later.)
+Consider the stationary version of the original process on $C' r^{-3s+3+\veps}$ consecutive $r^{s-1}$-long intervals, starting time $0$.
+(I.e., the distribution at initial time $0$ the stationary distribution of the process.)
+These $r^{s-1}$-long intervals we will call {\em subintervals}.
+The proof of Theorem \ref{thm-zp} will be completed if we prove the following

+{\em Assertion.} For any fixed $\gamma>0$ and any fixed subsequence of $r$, there exists a further subsequence of $r$, along which, w.p.1, for all sufficiently large $r$ the following properties hold for the original process:\\ (a) properties \eqn{eq-cond1}-\eqn{eq-cond2} hold at all times within all $C' r^{-3s+3+\veps}$ subintervals;\\ (b) at the end of the last subinterval, $\sum_{\bk \in \ck} x_{\bk} - L^* < \gamma$.

-We consider the {\em artificial} process on $C' r^{-3s+3+\veps}$ consecutive $r^{s-1}$-long intervals, starting time $0$.
-Its initial condition follows the stationary distribution of the original process.
-We use the following convention.
-If the initial state satisfies \eqn{eq-cond1}-\eqn{eq-cond2}, then the process is according to the definition of the artificial process; otherwise, the system state is ``frozen'' and equal to the initial state at all times.
+To prove this assertion, fix any $\gamma>0$ and any subsequence of $r$.
+In addition to the original process, consider the artificial process, coupled to it as follows.
+The initial state of the artificial process is equal (w.p.1) to that of the original one.
+If the initial state (of both processes) satisfies \eqn{eq-cond1}-\eqn{eq-cond2}, then the artificial process evolves as it is defined, and it is coupled to be equal to the original process until the first time when \eqn{eq-cond1}-\eqn{eq-cond2} is violated (for the original process).
+By convention, if the initial state (of both processes) violates \eqn{eq-cond1}-\eqn{eq-cond2}, then the artificial process is ``frozen'', i.e. remains equal to the initial state at all times.

-Let us apply the estimate \eqn{eq-mart222} to each of the $r^{s-1}$-long intervals.
-(When \eqn{eq-mart222} is applied to a given interval, the time is shifted so that $t=0$ is the beginning of that interval.)
-Then, by \eqn{eq-mart222} and a simple union bound, we see that the probability that the event in the brackets in the LHS of \eqn{eq-mart222} holds for at least one of the intervals is upper bounded by
+Let us focus on the artificial process, and apply the estimate \eqn{eq-mart222} to each subinterval.
+(When \eqn{eq-mart222} is applied to a given subinterval, the time is shifted so that $t=0$ is the beginning of that subinterval.)
+Then, by \eqn{eq-mart222} and a simple union bound, we see that the probability that the event in the brackets in the LHS of \eqn{eq-mart222} holds for at least one of the subintervals is upper bounded by